A universal Higgs bundle moduli space: Examples

+While we cannot produce explicit formulas for the function $f$ or the symplectic connection $\nabla_A$ we can in some cases demonstrate the holomorphic 1-form $\varphi$ on the universal Higgs bundle moduli space.

 When the curve $C$ has genus $g=2$ then the moduli space ${\mathcal N}$ of stable bundles of rank $2$ and fixed odd determinant is isomorphic to the intersection of two quadrics in $\PP^5$.
-The cotangent bundle $T^*{\mathcal N}$ is an open dense subset of the moduli space $\MM_{Dol}$ and, thanks to \cite{Betal} there is an explicit description of the integrable system.
+The cotangent bundle $T^*{\mathcal N}$ is an open dense subset of the moduli space $\MM_{Dol}$ and, thanks to \cite{Betal} there is an explicit description of the integrable system which allows us to give an expression for $\varphi$.

 The curve is hyperelliptic with equation

 and the Teichm\"uller space is a covering of the configuration space of $6$ distinct points $\mu_i\in \PP^1$ modulo projective transformations.
 The moduli space ${\mathcal N}$ is the intersection of the standard quadric $Q: q(x)=\sum_ix_i^2=0$ with the variable quadric $Q_\mu: q_{\mu}(x)=\sum_i\mu_ix_i^2=0$.
 The integrable system (see also \cite{Hit5}), which is also valid in all dimensions, is defined by the functions: